-- 11) Article VII,F of the Agency's Statute stipulates that: "In the performance of their duties, the Director General and the staff ... shall not disclose any industrial secret or other confidential information coming to their knowledge by reason of their official duties for the Agency. ..." - 12) Also, Article 5 of the Safeguards Agreement between the Islamic Republic of Iran and the IAEA reads: "(a) The Agency shall take every precaution to protect commercial and industrial secrets and other confidential information coming to its knowledge in the implementation of this Agreement.(b) (i) The Agency shall not publish or communicate to any State, organization or person any information obtained by it in connection with the implementation of this Agreement, except that specific information relating to the implementation thereof may be given to the Board of Governors of the Agency (hereinafter referred to as "the Board") and to such Agency staff members as require such knowledge by reason of their official duties in connection with safeguards, but only to the extent necessary for the Agency to fulfil its responsibilities in implementing this Agreement. (ii) Summarized information on nuclear material subject to safeguards under this Agreement may be published upon decision of the Board if the States directly concerned agree thereto." - 13) However, despite these clear instructive articles, the DG report (GOV/2010/28) in contradiction to the Agency's statutory mandate and the Safeguards Agreement (INFCIRC/214) contains tremendous confidential technical details which not necessarily need to be published, creating ambiguity to the public at large. - 14) Unfortunately, the Agency, so far, has not been able to protect the confidential information resulting from the conduction of inspections at the safeguarded facilities in the Islamic Republic of Iran, which occasionally have leaked by staff members of the Agency (working, retired, separated, ..) and been revealed to the media.
+- 11) Once again it is recalled the Article VII,F of the Agency's Statute and Article 5 of the Safeguards Agreement between the Islamic Republic of Iran and the IAEA, both emphasizing on the confidentiality.
+However, despite these clear instructive articles, the report in contradiction to the Agency's statutory mandate and the Safeguards Agreement (INFCIRC/214) contains tremendous confidential technical details which have not need to be published. - 12) Unfortunately, the Agency, so far, has not been able to protect the confidential information gathered from the conduction of inspections at the safeguarded facilities in the Islamic Republic of Iran, which occasionally have leaked by staff members of the Agency (working, retired, separated, ..) and have been revealed to the media.
 Such events are profoundly in violation of above mentioned articles and also the IAEA Statute.